NienkeDriessen/DroneSwarm/SETUP_EACH_TIME.md

 Power off the router and pack up.

+Switch off both the tablet and the laptop.Set them to charge, so that it is ready to be used for the next time! :)

 ---

-# Some bugs that can occur and how to fix them:
+## Some bugs that can occur and how to fix them:

 - **Sometimes the icons dissappear on the tablet.**
   On the laptop, go to the terminal in which you started the frontend (which you started with _npm run dev -- --host_).
 If you type _'r'_ and press enter the server reloads, and the images should be back!